foodfight/showz/scripts/30Apr2012-test-test.md

   I handle those dependencies?
 * how would you structure your chef-repo or cookbook for testing?
 * What holds us back from doing TDI as it should be done?
+* How should someone get started with testing?

 Picks
 =====